 When two people decide to walk down the aisle together, they’re probably not basing their decision on how financially compatible they are.
 At least we hope that’s not the case.

-Don’t expect to be 100 per cent aligned on everything; there’s no right or wrong answer it’s certainly not essential to have a joint account, they can make the process of managing money simpler.
+Don’t expect to be 100 per cent aligned on everything; there’s no right or wrong answer.
+It’s certainly not essential to have a joint account, but they can make the process of managing money together simpler.

 Financial pressures can put a huge strain on any relationship and have led to the end of many a marriage.
-So here are five money matters that you need to learn to deal with together.
+You need to learn to deal with money matters as a couple so you can face your financial future together.
+So here are my best money tips that could save your marriage.

 If you don’t form good habits early on in a relationship then the bad ones will stick with you.
 This means you’ve got to start out being open and honest about your financial situation as soon as things get serious.